WHAT IS modern day SLAVERY AND HUMAN TRAFFICKING?

 The majority of survivors we encounter are those in sex slavery.

 Slavery is involuntary servitude.
 The Trafficking Victims Protection Act of 2000 (TVPA) defines sex trafficking as:

 Recruiting, harboring, transporting, providing, obtaining, patronizing, or soliciting of an individual through the means of force, fraud, or coercion for the purpose of commercial sex

 Basically, for an adult, force, fraud or coercion must be present.

-ANY minor used in commercial sex is legally a human trafficking victim.
+ANY minor used in commercial sex of any kind (including stripping, pornography, and/or prostitution) is legally a human trafficking victim

-If a victim is a minor and used in commercial sex of any kind including stripping, pornography and/or prostitution, they are legally severe victims of human trafficking.
 Commercial sex means that the sexual acts are given in exchange for something of value.
-That "item of value" may be money, or simply a sandwich or a couch to sleep on for the night for a runaway.
+That "item" may be money, a sandwich, or a couch to sleep on for the night for a runaway.
 The majority of child sex trafficking victims are US citizens.